sarakhan13/house_price_prediction_model/README.md

-House Price Prediction Model determines the price of a house when provided with one or more parameters.
+HOUSE PRICE PREDICTION MODEL (Using Simple Linear, Multiple Linear, Polynomial, SVR, Decision Tree and Random Forest Regression)

-Such models are important in real estate market to analyze patterns in varying property prices.
+A model that predicts the price of a house when provided with one or more input parameters.
+These models are valuable in real estate market to analyze and understand variations in property prices.
 They are becoming popular as they can help in indicating the market and economic conditions of a place.

-The following dataset has been used to build and train predictive models https://www.kaggle.com/datasets/shree1992/housedata?datasetId=46927.
+The dataset used to train the models is available at, https://www.kaggle.com/datasets/shree1992/housedata?datasetId=46927.

-The models built in this experiment are:
+The six regression models built, trained and tested are:

 1. Simple Linear Regression: Predicts price of a house on the basis of sq feet living.